tc39/proposal-decorators/PROTOSPEC.md

 Similar to `#names`, there is a parallel lexical scope for `@names`.
 This is important so that `with` statements do not provide a way to dynamically create decorators.

 Each construct which makes a new lexical scope for variables also names a lexical scope for decorators.
-The only type of declarations which decorators support are `const` declarations and `import { @name }` declarations.
+The only type of declarations which decorators support are `decorator @name { }` declarations and `import { @name }` declarations.

 There is a special outer scope for built-in decorators.
 When a decorator is declared at the module or script level, it is being declared in an inner, nested scope which may shadow things in this outer scope.
 In this way, built-in decorators can be polyfilled.